bloxstreet/support/guides/training-guide.md

 **This test takes place at the cafe counter.**

-At this point, you must conduct the Grammar/Greeting Test.
+At this point, the Grammar/Greeting Test will begin.
 Read Section **Grammar/Greeting Test** above to learn how to perform it.

 **Trainer:** *We will start this training with the Grammar/Greeting Test.*